droonga/droonga.org/tutorial/1.0.6/dump-restore/index.md

 Note to these things:

- * You must specify valid host name or IP address of one of nodes in the cluster, via the option `--host`.
+ * You must specify valid host name of one of nodes in the cluster, via the option `--host`.
  * You must specify valid host name or IP address of the computer you are logged in, via the option `--receiver-host`.
-   It is used by the Droonga cluster, to send messages.
+   It is used by the Droonga cluster, to send response messages.
  * The result includes complete commands to construct a dataset, same to the source.

 The result is printed to the standard output.
 To save it as a JSONs file, you'll use a redirection like:

-    # drndump --host=node0 \
+    $ drndump --host=node0 \
               --receiver-host=node2 \
         > dump.jsons